 PNH is a rare blood disorder that strikes people of all ages, with an average age of onset in the early 30s.
 (4) Approximately 10 percent of all patients first develop symptoms at 21 years of age or younger.
 (5) PNH develops without warning and can occur in men and women of all races, backgrounds and ages.
 PNH often goes unrecognized, with delays in diagnosis ranging from one to more than 10 years.
-(6) The estimated median survival for PNH patients is between 10 and 15 years from the time of diagnosis.
-(4,6) PNH has been identified more commonly among patients with disorders of the bone marrow, including aplastic anemia (AA) and myelodysplastic syndromes (MDS).
+(6) It is estimated that approximately one-third of patients with PNH do not survive more than five years from the time of diagnosis.
+(6) PNH has been identified more commonly among patients with disorders of the bone marrow, including aplastic anemia (AA) and myelodysplastic syndromes (MDS).
 (7,8,9) In patients with thrombosis of unknown origin, PNH may be an underlying cause.
-(5)

-More information on PNH is available at www.pnhsource.com.
+(5) More information on PNH is available at www.pnhsource.com.